cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

 - :doc:`Workflows <workflows>`

-:doc:`Metadata <metadata>` |---| consisting of **properties** (a list of key-value pairs) or **tags** (a list of keys) |---| can be set for both data and applications.
-These can be retrieved and searched, and the metadata is used to track and view the lineage of datasets and streams.
+:doc:`Metadata <metadata>` |---| consisting of **properties** (a list of key-value pairs) or **tags** (a list of keys) |---| can be set for datasets, streams, and applications.
+These can be retrieved and searched, and the metadata used to discover CDAP entities.
+Access of these entities is tracked, and you can view the lineage of datasets and streams.
+With a lineage, you can then drill down into the metadata of its nodes.

 A :doc:`Namespace <namespaces>` is a logical grouping of application and data in CDAP.
 Conceptually, namespaces can be thought of as a partitioning of a CDAP instance.